jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/jdbc/README.md

 a DTO is a Data Transfer Object and it is a model or java object in the DAO (for instance in this project we used a Customer Object as our DTO). when we create a DTO ( new customer object) we add it to the databasse via the DAO (CustomerDAO).
 Similarly if we want to delete a DTO we delete it via DAO.
 Overll DAO hides low- level implementation and keeps business and database logic seperate giving greater flexibility.

+the Repository pattern focuses only of single table access per class.
+Instead of doing joinings in the database you join it in code while in DAO you would do it with SQL using keys for joins.
+Repositiories also have better ability for distributing and sharding database

 # Test
 How you test your app against the database? (e.g. database setup, test data set up, query result)